View information about APA/APAF Fellowships, including how to apply, application requirements, deadlines, program benefits, and more.

 The aim of the fellowship is to provide a special opportunity for current residents who are interested in public, community, or forensic psychiatry to receive additional experience, training and mentorship in a correctional setting.

 The aim of the fellowship is to provide an opportunity for a psychiatry resident or early career psychiatrist with significant interest in child and/or minority mental health advocacy to work in a congressional office.

 The fellowship identifies and motivates psychiatry residents who – through the experiential and training opportunities of the program – will become well-equipped leaders in psychiatry by providing culturally sensitive mental health services to diverse and underserved populations.

-This fellowship provides funding for a graduated psychiatry trainee to design and conduct a research study at his/her home institution under the supervision and guidance of a mentor.
+This fellowship provides funding for a psychiatry resident or early career psychiatrist to design and conduct a research study at their home institution under the supervision and guidance of a mentor.